You want to evaluate the scope of using a QR Code in print ads, TV ads, or web marketing in India.

 B. Decide the marketing channel

 Think where your target audience hang-out.
 And decide the appropriate marketing channel for your QR Codes.
+For example:

 1. Print media promotions